gardener/landscaper/hack/testcluster/README.md

 The registry is scheduled as a pod in a kubernetes cluster and is only reachable within the k8s cluster with the service name.
 The registry serves a https endpoint with a self-signed certificate that has included the service name (`<service-name>.<service-namespace>`and `<service-name>.<service-namespace>`).

-> Note: the certificates root CA is currently not exported but only stored in a secret in the cluster.
+> Note: The certificates root CA is exported into the same directory as the credentials.
+During integration test cluster
+> setup, the exported file is used to create a secret which is then mounted into the certificate directory (/etc/ssl) of
+> the landscaper containers.

 Corresponding docker auth file can be exported to a file using the `--registry-auth PATH` flag.